Return to top

 How long should you soak French toast?

-What is best bread to use for French toast?
+What is the best bread to use for French toast?

 Why do you put milk in French toast?

-Milk is used in French toast to add moisture, some fat, and to help make a silky and smooth batter that the bread can soak in.
-The sugar and protein from the milk react with the heat from the pan to create that classic french toast texture and flavor.
+I use milk in my French toast to add moisture and a bit of fat, which helps me create a silky, smooth batter that the bread soaks up perfectly.
+The sugars and proteins in the milk react with the heat from the pan, giving my French toast that classic texture and flavor.

 📋 Recipe Card